benmoran56/esper/README.md

 More Examples
 -------------

-See the **/examples** folder to get an idea of how the basic structure of a game might look.
+See the `/examples` folder to get an idea of how the basic structure of a game might look.

 Event Dispatching
 =================

-Esper includes basic support for event dispatching and handling.
+**esper** includes basic support for event dispatching and handling.
 This functionality is provided by three functions to set (register), remove, and dispatch events.
 Minimal error checking is done, so it's left up to the user to ensure correct naming and number of arguments are used when dispatching and receiving events.